MicrosoftDocs/powerquery-docs/powerquery-docs/applied-steps.md

 ![Applied steps insert step after](images/applied-steps-insert-step-after.png)

 To set a transformation for this step, select it in the list and make the change to the data.
-It will autmatically link the tranformation to the selected step.
+It will automatically link the transformation to the selected step.

 ## Move step
 To move a step up one position in the list, right click the step and select **Move up**.

 ![Applied steps move up](images/applied-steps-move-up.png)

-To move a step down one position in the list, right click the step and selct **Move down**.
+To move a step down one position in the list, right click the step and select **Move down**.

 ![Applied steps move down](images/applied-steps-move-down.png)